 From 2022/23, a proportion of senior leader remuneration is linked to performance against these climaterelated targets: 2.5% of senior leaders' bonuses are linked to the achievement of our annual net zero carbon performance target and 2.5% is linked to the achievement of our annual capital carbon performance target.
-See more in our Renumeration report in our Annual Integrated Report.
+See more in our Renumeration report on page 148 of AIR.